camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

   .list();
 ```

-It is also possible to filter by deployments which belongs to a specific tenant or no tenant by calling `includeDeploymentsWithoutTenantId()`.
+It is also possible to filter by deployments which belong to a specific tenant or no tenant by calling `includeDeploymentsWithoutTenantId()`.

 ```java
 List<Deployment> deployments = repositoryService